-We saw one trail, but it was leading through a fenced area where the cows rested.
+We saw one trail that led through a fenced area where the cows rested.

 Hermits` Mill and Ein Yivka Loop Trail

-Several months later, in the middle of February 2021, we returned to this area.
+We returned to this area several months later in the middle of February 2021.
 We parked by Hermits` mill and started hiking.

 Thus we decided to use the blue trail.